Frequently Asked Questions

 What if I don’t like these sconces once I receive them?

-We have a money back gurantee on our sconces.
+We have a money back guarantee on our lighting.
 If you don’t like them, you can get your money back.
 Click here for details on our guarantee.

-If you are handy with some basic tools, there is no reason that you cannot mount these sconces yourself.
+If you are handy with some basic tools, there is no reason that you cannot mount these lights yourself.
 Click here for more information.

 Why are your prices so low?